 3. Type of Alcohol and Its Effects

-4. Alcohol Consumption While Taking Herpes Medication
+4. Alcohol While Taking Herpes Medication

 Bravado Labs Advanced Lysine Immune Boost